 If you’re a frequent traveler, owning a credit card that can score you deals on accommodation or a free nights stay at a hotel goes hand in hand with a great air travel card.
 That’s why the Marriott Bonvoy American Express Card should be in your wallet if it isn’t already.

 Relaunched in February 2019 following the merger of Starwood and Marriott, this card offers 5 points per dollar spent at any of the 7,000 hotels under the Marriott umbrella and 2 points per dollar on all other purchases.
 Points can be redeemed for free nights at any of those same 7,000 hotels, which include brands such as Starwood Hotels and Resorts, Ritz Carlton, Sheraton, Delta, and over a dozen others.
-This card also features a large welcome bonus allowing you to earn 50,000 Marriott Bonvoy points ($585 value) after you charge $1,500 in purchases to your card in your first three months.
+This card also features a large welcome bonus allowing you to earn up to 75,000 points.
+Offer ends July 24, 2023.
+Spend and other conditions Apply.

 Why we like it

 This credit card gives one of the highest returns on hotel bookings at 5 points per dollar, with points that can be redeemed with no blackout dates at over 7,000 hotels worldwide.
 Another added plus of this card is its wide array of point transfer options: you can convert Bonvoy points to the loyalty programs of over 40 airlines.

 With a Marriott Bonvoy American Express Card, you’ll be charged no annual fee for any additional cards.
 You'll also receive an annual free night for up to 35,000 points at eligible hotels and resorts worldwide every year after your first anniversary.
 Not only that, but you’ll get the benefit of extensive travel insurance, covering everything from flight delays to lost or stolen baggage.